EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Results and Discussion

 \subsection{Answering RQ2: which would be better, to remove neurons or connections?}

-This section is devised to formally answer the RQ2, which is to decide if it is better perform pruning of whole neurons or either single connections, by comparing different \proposal chromosome representations: neurons and connections, as we described in Section \ref{sec:proposal}.
+This section is devised to formally answer the RQ2, which is to decide if it is better \begin{idea} to \end{idea}perform pruning of whole neurons or either single connections, by comparing different \proposal chromosome representations: neurons and connections, as we described in Section \ref{sec:proposal}.
 Two representations are shown in this section: the neuron representation, in which a gen represents the connections of a neuron, and the connections representation, in which a gene represents a specific connection in the sparse layer.
 Neuron representation obtains shorter chromosomes than the connections one.
 Meanwhile, the connection representation leads to a more detailed representation and a larger domain search.

 Table \ref{tab:proposal-vs-edges} shows for each dataset and representation the mean accuracy and \% of active connections for both pruning methods.
 The connection strategy is named \textit{Edges}.
-The results show that even though there are some cases in which the edges optimization achieves a similar performance of the network, the neuron optimization presents more robust results.
-The models working at the neuron level are even able to further reduce the number of active neurons in some of the datasets.
+The results show that even though there are some cases in which the edges \begin{idea2}evolution\end{idea2} achieves a similar performance of the network, the \begin{idea2}evolution of the neurons\end{idea2} presents more robust results.
+The models working at the neuron level are even able to further reduce the number of active neurons in some datasets.

 As a conclusion of this experiment, we can confirm that using the neuron approach is the best representation and that the second layer model gives us more consistent results than the first layer pruning model, both in accuracy and in reduction of the model.